knowledgejunkie/ubuntu-defaults-image/README.md

 ## Create NHoS ISOs - Dockerised

-You can use our Docker container to build NHSbuntu ISOs.
+You can use our Docker container to build NHoS ISOs.

 ```
 docker pull nhos/ubuntu-defaults-image:latest